OfficeDev/Microsoft-Teams-Samples/samples/bot-teams-authentication/nodejs/README.md

     ```
 1) __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the `teamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the MicrosoftAppId may occur multiple times in the `manifest.json`)
-    - **Edit** the `manifest.json` for `validDomains` with base Url domain.
+    - **Edit** the `manifest.json` for `{{domain-name}}` with base Url domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
     - **Zip** up the contents of the `teamsAppManifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
     - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)
     - Add the app to personal scope or 1:1 chat (Supported scope)

 **Note:**
--   If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-teams-authentication\nodejs\index.js#L52) and put your debugger for local debug.
+-   If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-teams-authentication/nodejs/index.js#L52) and put your debugger for local debug.

 ## Running the sample